edwardcrichton/ox-terms-js-date/README.md

 %tttt name of the term
 %tt two letter abbreviation of the term
 %t one letter abbreviation of the term
+%dd two digit day of the month e.g. 03
+%d day of the month, not zero padded e.g. 3
+%o the ordinal of the day e.g. st nd rd th

 ```

 ```
 new Date().toTermString("%tt%yy")
-new Date().toTermString("%EEEE, Week %tw of %tttt Term %yyyy")
+new Date().toTermString("%EEEE, Week %tw of %tttt Term %yyyy") new Date().toTermString("%d%o %MMMM %yyyy")
 ```

 Creating a date for a particular year, term, week and day: